icons

 Thoroughly consider all aspects that revolve around the property purchase decision.
 The cost of stamp duty and registration charges in Mumbai should also be kept in mind while you calculate the cost of your home or how much you will need to borrow as a home loan.
 Click below if you have any legal issues with Stamp Duty in Mumbai and contact our team for help.

 Ans.
-Maharashtra State Excise department has launched the e-Filing portal for stamp duty, enabling citizens to benefit from single window access to all services related to license and tax filing.
+Maharashtra State Excise department has launched the e-Filing portal for stamp duty, enabling citizens to benefit from single window access to all license and tax filing services.

 Ans.
-Current stamp duty in Mumbai city for both male and female property owners is 6%.
+The current stamp duty in Mumbai city for male owners is 6%, and for female property owners is 5%.

 Ans.
 Yes, citizens all over India can pay stamp duty via cash, demand draft, cheque, pay order, NEFT, account transfer and RTGS.